Self-Organized Higgs Criticality: Dynamical Model

 In Figure~\ref{fig:vhcrit}, we display the behavior of the model with subcritical $v_H^2$, focusing on the value of the Higgs VEV in the approach to Higgs criticality.
 The Higgs VEV, roughly the inverse correlation length in the low energy theory, appears to depend linearly on $\sqrt{v_H^2-v_H^2(\text{crit})}$ in the approach.

 In Figure~\ref{fig:vhcritsup}, we display the behavior of the model with supercritical values of $v_H^2$, focusing on the value of the second derivative of the radion potential at the minimum.
-The second derivative remains positive for all $v_H^2$ values less than the critical one, and so the minimum of the potential coincides with the Higgs critical point.
+The second derivative remains positive for all $v_H^2$ values less than the critical one, and so the minimum of the potential along the line where the Higgs boundary conditions are met coincides with the Higgs critical point.

 While the radion potential has a smooth minimum (as a function of the effective Higgs VEV) in this dynamical model on either side of the critical value of $v_H^2$, we again find that it does not generally satisfy the $\mu\nu$ components of Einstein's equations, specifically the metric junction conditions $\sqrt{G_{0,1}}= \pm \frac{\kappa^2}{6} V_{0,1}$.
-This is quite interesting -- it can be shown that in a theory with only quadratic terms for the scalar fields in the bulk, any extremum of the radion potential in the limit of small gravitational backreaction \emph{always} corresponds to the second of these two conditions being met, and the remaining one can be met by adjusting the ``bare" cosmological constant (the UV brane tension mistune).
-The nonlinearity due to the bulk interaction between $\phi_\textnormal{d}$ and $H$ is again underpinning a physical result that is novel in comparison with scalar stabilization mechanisms usually employed.

 Of course one could fine-tune both tensions to meet both metric junction conditions, as is done in the original unstabilized Randall-Sundrum model, however one should first ask what physical phenomena occur when such tuning is not performed.
-In the RS model, the mistunes lead to either collapse or runaway of the branes, however in this case, it seems unlikely that the same behavior occurs since the potential still has a minimum.
-What seems more likely is that the background solution obtained after relaxing the metric ansatz to include bent branes (e.g. nontrivial time dynamics) includes oscillation of some form.
+In the RS model, the mistunes lead to either collapse or runaway of the branes, however in this case, it seems unlikely that the same behavior occurs, as the potential does not exhibit obvious runaway directions.
+What seems more likely is that the background solution obtained after relaxing the metric ansatz to include bent branes (e.g. nontrivial time dynamics).
 This is discussed further in Section~\ref{sec:cosmo}.